This information will help you prepare for selective internal radiation therapy (SIRT) treatment at Memorial Sloan Kettering (MSK).

 A few weeks after your mapping arteriogram procedure, you will have your SIRT treatment.
 The preparation for your SIRT treatment will be almost the same as the preparation for your mapping arteriogram.
 Please follow the instructions in the “Before Your Mapping Arteriogram” section above, as well as the additional instructions below.

 You will need to have a blood test before you have your SIRT treatment to test your liver function.
 Your nurse will arrange this for you before your treatement.

 Your nurse will give you a prescription for a medication that will help prevent stomach pain, if you are not already taking a similar medication.
 Start taking this medication 5 days before you have your SIRT treatment.
 You will continue to take this medication after your treatment.Back to top

 The Day of Your SIRT Treatment

-Your SIRT treatment will be almost the same as your SIRT mapping procedure.
+Your SIRT treatment will be almost the same as your mapping arteriogram procedure.
 Follow the same instructions on what to bring, where to park, and where to go.

 If you have cancer on both sides of your liver, SIRT may be given in 2 separate treatments.
 The second treatment is about 6 weeks after the first.Back to top

 After Your SIRT Treatment

 The radioactive beads will still be in your body after your SIRT treatment, but you cannot harm other people you come in contact with after your treatment by briefly hugging, kissing, or shaking hands.
 You can be in the same room with anyone, including pregnant women.
 You cannot make something radioactive by touching it.
 The amount of radiation in your body will decrease slowly and will be gone in 2 weeks.

 You will be given specific instructions from a radiation safety officer about safety precautions you should take around family and friends.
 He or she will also give you a wallet card to keep with you for 30 days after your procedure.